Quafadas/live-server-scala-cli-js/readme.md

         Extra arguments to pass to the build tool --mill-module-name <string>
-        Extra arguments to pass to the build tool
+        Extra arguments to pass to the build tool --path-to-index-html <string>
+        a path to a directory which contains index.html.
+The entire directory will be served as static assets --styles-dir <string>
+        A fully qualified path to your styles directory with LESS files in - e.g. c:/temp/helloScalaJS/styles
 ```

 To be minimally viable for me personally,